* 1972 in Tostberg/Bavaria

 In his youth he studied the saxophone and performed in free jazz and avant rock bands under the mentorship of trumpeter Don Cherry.
 At the same time he was getting obsessed with multitrack tape machines, record players and effect boxes and he started experimenting with many different instruments and sound making devices.
 After college he briefly studied at the Academy of Fine Arts in Munich and worked for several years as an assistent for the contemporary composer Josef Anton Riedl.

 Since late 1995 he works and lives in Berlin where he became an active and integral force of the so-called “Berlin Nouvelle Vague” and the blossoming “real time music” scene.
 From the middle of the nineties onwards his interest and activities almost completely shifted towards live-electronics and after testing various instrumentations (hard- & software samplers, signal processing, contact mics, field recordings, …) he developed his own and quite unique electro-acoustic set-up which he calls “rotating surfaces”.
 Various objects and materials (from wood, metal, plastic, paper or violin bows and cymbals) are played directly on the rotating metal plate of the turntable and the vibrations are simply amplified with a small condensator microphone.
 With this set-up he covers many different styles of contemporary experimental music – ranging from extreme reductionism via ambient, industrial, musique concrete, electronica to harsh noise.
+Since 2015 he has returned to more classical vinyl-manipulations and sampling using many treated and non-treated vinyl records to which he applies electrical tape and other objects to generate various rhythmic patterns and structures.
+Since 2019 he has also revived his early interest & experiments in (mechanical) instrument making.

-Over the years he has collaborated with numerous international artists (most notably Don Cherry & Charlemagne Palestine) and toured and performed clubs & festivals all over Eastern and Western Europe, Australia, Canada, Asia (Hong Kong, Indonesia, Japan, Laos, Malaysia, Myanmar, Philippines, Taiwan, Vietnam), The Near-East, Mexico, New Zealand, Russia, Ukraine, USA and the Balkans.
-He released many albums on his own imprints Zarek & Edition Zangi and on labels like Absinth, Amirani Records, Astral Spirits, Avantwhatever, Bad Alchemy, Boomslang Records, Charhizma, edition x, Gagarin, Improvised Music From Japan, Irrah, Mikroton, Nexsound, Non Visual Objects, Potlatch, SAJ or Staalplaat and he was part of radio broadcasts and productions for ORF-Kunstradio, ORF-Zeitton, BR2, RBB, DLR, DLF, HR, SWR2, WDR3, DRS2, CBC Canada or Radio Copernicus …
+Over the years he has collaborated with numerous international artists (most notably Don Cherry & Charlemagne Palestine) and toured and performed clubs & festivals all over Eastern and Western Europe, Australia, Canada, Asia (Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Myanmar, Philippines, Taiwan, Vietnam), The Near-East, Mexico, New Zealand, Russia, Ukraine, USA and the Balkans.
+He has released many albums on his own imprints Zarek & Edition Zangi and on labels like Absinth, Amirani Records, Astral Spirits, Avantwhatever, Bad Alchemy, Boomslang Records, Charhizma, edition x, Gagarin, Improvised Music From Japan, Irrah, Mikroton, Nexsound, NiVu NiConnu, Non Visual Objects, Potlatch, SAJ or Staalplaat and he was part of radio broadcasts and productions for ORF-Kunstradio, ORF-Zeitton, BR2, RBB, DLR, DLF, HR, SWR2, WDR, DRS2, CBC Canada or Radio Copernicus …

-Furthermore he has been curating festivals of experimental music from the early 90s onwards (FAM, Erase & Reset, Time Shifts, T.I.T.O. – The International Turntable Orchestra, Echtzeitmusiktage 2010, Circuit Training Festival, Flux Festival …).
+Furthermore he has been curating festivals of experimental music from the early 90s onwards (FAM, Erase & Reset, Time Shifts, T.I.T.O. – The International Turntable Orchestra, Echtzeitmusiktage 2010, Circuit Training Festival, Flux Festival, Fuchsfest, Reflex Festival …).
 Since 2005 he has realized several sound installations and has frequently given lectures & workshops about experimental turntablism and improvisation.

 1994 Music stipend City of Munich